Is Your Business Ready to Face Digital Disruption?

 The growth of the online market can be considered as a competitor of conventional markets because it affects physical trading drastically.
 People would rather now turn to online shops rather than conventional shopping.
 While these physical shops still need to exist.
 It is very common now to have companies also have an online presence to have an edge of catching their target audience on the Internet.
 This phenomenon is what we call digital disruption.

-What is the digital disruption?
-Digital disruption is the change that occurs when “new digital technologies and business models affect the value proposition of existing goods and services” (Rouse, 2017).
+Digital disruption is the change that occurs when new digital technologies and business models affect the value proposition of existing goods and services (Rouse, 2017).
 Digital disruption is one of the effects of digitization.
 The adoption of technology is expected to make the business operations more efficient.
-With the advancement of information and communication technology (ICT).
-Competition is accelerated to deliver goods and services according to market demand and deliver them at competitive prices.
+With the advancement of information and communication technology (ICT), competition is accelerated to deliver goods and services according to market demand and deliver them at competitive prices.

 We can take the bankruptcy of Kodak as an example of digital disruption.
 Kodak was one of the first companies to introduce cameras to the mainstream market.
 They monopolized the markets for the majority of the 20th century but unfortunately failed to keep up with the changing identities of their customers and the changing needs and expectations that came along with them.
 They didn’t turn to innovation like other companies did, like Sony or Canon.

 From this example above, we learn that digital transformation is something you have to do for your business.
 Not to be denied much less fought.
 Unfortunately, there are still many business leaders who are unaware of digital disruption.
 And do not understand how to deal with it.

 Maybe some of them have been aware of digital transformation, but face deadlocks.
 The solution is to choose the right leader to run it.
 The leader must then be able to come up with strategies for allowing the company.
 To undergo digital transformation with capable human resources.